 Turning to the bibliography, although I understand why it consists almost entirely of articles and books in English, Lauderbaugh’s Historical Dictionary of Ecuador being intended as a reference work for English language students and scholars (not that this disclaimer appears), but some of the general and monographic works in English cited by Lauderbaugh have been superseded by more recent research, the majority of which findings appear in Spanish.
 Therefore, the most critical studies should have been referenced, regardless of language.
 Furthermore, several essential English language works are lacking in Lauderbaugh’s bibliography, including but hardly limited to The Cambridge History of the Native peoples of the Americas, vol. 3, South America (2 parts), edited by Frank Salomon and Stuart B. Schwartz (1999), and the three vol. Guide to Documentary Sources for Andean Studies, 1530–1900, edited by Joanne Pillsbury (2008).

-Before concluding, it should be noted that Lauderaugh’s bibliography is almost totally lacking in inclusion of works on the history of the arts and architecture, literature, and music of Ecuador.
-Also why are no entries on major artists such as Miguel de Santiago and no mention of Quito as a major producer and exporter of art during the colonial period?, on which see Arte quiteño más alla de Quito (2010) and The Art of Painting in Colonial Quito, edited by Suzanne L. Stratton-Pruitt (2012).
-In this regard, it should be noted that I am not criticizing Lauderbaugh because he slighted my forte in as much as I am not an art historian but do demographic, economic, and social history.
+Before concluding, it should be noted that Lauderbaugh’s bibliography is almost totally lacking in inclusion of works on the history of the arts and architecture, literature, and music of Ecuador.
+Also why are no entries on major artists such as Miguel de Santiago and no mention of Quito as a major producer and exporter of art during the colonial period?, on which see Arte quiteño más alla de Quito (2010), and The Art of Painting in Colonial Quito, edited by Suzanne L. Stratton-Pruitt (2012).
+In this regard, it should be noted that I am not criticizing Lauderbaugh because he has slighted my forte in as much as I am not an art historian or historian of literature but do demographic, economic, and social history.

-Inasmuch as Lauderbaugh specializes in the political history and the recent past of Ecuador, some, perhaps much, of what he has to say about late twentieth and early twentieth-first century internal political and international developments, political parties and persons is valid, but given the misinformation and misinterpretations in his Historical Dictionary of Ecuador on people and places, events and dates of the two thousand years preceding the present, students and other country or area specialists would be well advised to consult informative and authoritative reference works such as Editorial Oceano’s Enciclopedia del Ecuador (2002), and Ecuatorianists should ignore the new Historical Dictionary of Ecuador.
+Inasmuch as Lauderbaugh specializes in the political history and the recent past of Ecuador, some, perhaps much, of what he has to say about late twentieth and early twentieth-first century internal political and international developments, political parties and persons is valid, but given the misinformation and misinterpretations in his Historical Dictionary of Ecuador on entities, people, places, events, and dates of the three and a half millennia preceding the present, and his slipshod bibliography, students and other country or area specialists would be well advised to consult authoritative reference works such as Editorial Oceano’s Enciclopedia del Ecuador (2002) instead of Lauderbaugh’s Historical Dictionary of Ecuador, and Ecuatorianists should relegate the new Historical Dictionary of Ecuador to the recycle bin.

 Michael T. Hamerly, Ph.D.